 About 12 Rounds Media

 With over twenty-five years of experience in media and event production, we understand how to deliver a message.
-Which is why we view our client relationships like partnerships.
+This is why we view our client relationships as partnerships.
 We operate under the premise that when our clients succeed, we succeed.
-Whether through television commercials or shows, branding or social media campaigns, corporate videos or novels, we specialize in telling great stories that will enable our clients to succeed at their business goals.
+Whether through television commercials or shows, branding or social media campaigns, corporate videos, or novels, we specialize in telling great stories that will enable our clients to succeed at their business goals.

 Grant Kauffman, Founder, 12 Rounds Media, LLC